A direct method to find Stokes multipliers in closed form for P1 and more general integrable systems: Introduction

 \subsection{Overview of the paper and motivation}

 We provide a new method for studying solutions of nonlinear second order equations in singular regions, containing singularities which may accumulate towards infinity.
-The method relies on obtaining and analyzing asymptotically conserved quantities; these may not exist globally, but rather on regions bordered by antistokes lines, and they can be matched to each other and to the asymptotic expansions valid in regular regions, which are bordered by antistokes lines and where solutions are analytic towards infinity.
-The asymptotically conserved quantities determine solutions and their behavior, and their use as dependent variables desingularizes the problem.
+The method relies on obtaining and using asymptotically conserved quantities (ACQ); these may not exist globally, but rather on regions bordered by antistokes lines.
+These ACQ can be matched to each other and to ACQ valid in regular regions (bordered by antistokes lines, where solutions are analytic towards infinity).
+A family of matched ACQ determines solutions and their behavior, and the use of ACQ as dependent variables desingularizes the problem.

-In regions where solutions are regular where the independent variable is large enough, solutions have asymptotic expansions which are Borel summable \cite{imrn,duke, invent}; these expansions are shown to match to the asymptotically conserved quantities of the singular regions, providing global information about solutions.
-The approach does not use linearization such as a Riemann-Hilbert reformulation.
-For equations with the Painev\'e-Kowalevski property (P-K) -- stating that all solutions are single-valued on a {\em common} Riemann surface-- the asymptotically conserved quantities provide explicit connection formulas using the P-K property alone.
-The P-K property entails a consistency condition, that the solution returns to the same asymptotic representation after a $2\pi$ rotation in a neighborhood of infinity, and this is a nontrivial equation for the {\em Stokes multiplier}, see \S\ref{MainS}.
+For analytic ODEs it is known that solutions which are regular in sectors toward infinity have asymptotic expansions which are Borel summable \cite{imrn,duke, invent}.
+These expansions are shown here to provide ACQ that match the ACQ of the singular regions.
+This approach does not use linearization such as a Riemann-Hilbert reformulation.
+For equations with the Painev\'e-Kowalevski property (P-K) -- stating that all solutions are single-valued on a {\em common} Riemann surface -- the asymptotically conserved quantities provide explicit connection formulas using the P-K property alone due to the fact that the solution returns to the same asymptotic representation after a $2\pi$ rotation in a neighborhood of infinity.
+This yields a nontrivial equation for the {\em Stokes multiplier}, see \S\ref{MainS}.

 In the present paper we carry out this program for the Painlev\'e equation P$_1$